Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/integration/eventcapabilties.md

 - 1582113506 - Event K
 - 1582113506 - Event L

-If we return this elements the subscribers could think that all elements inside 1582113506 is included.
+If we return these elements the subscribers could think that all elements inside 1582113506 are included.
 But the truth may be that just milliseconds later the

 - 1582113506 - Event M
 - 1582113506 - Event N

 Was added.
-Requesting events with _ts > 1582113506 would cause loosing M and N
+Requesting events with _ts > 1582113506 would cause losing M and N

 To prevent this we could always remove events connected to the newest second stored.
 The problem is when filtering is used and all events are old.
 How to decide if filtering is set so that all events can be included

 ##### Order by CreatedDateTime set by event component

 If we assume that pods in the same cluster have the same time, we could have a strategy that set at createdData time for the event when the event component is storing the event to cosmos db.

-As example lets say that at time a 2020-02-19T13:59:27.8453654 subscriber request the feeds.
+As example, lets say that at time a 2020-02-19T13:59:27.8453654 subscriber request the feeds.
 At that time the following is stored and can be returned.

 - 2020-02-19T13:59:21.9777054Z - Event A
 - 2020-02-19T13:59:21.5777054Z - Event B